jurrutiag/arexecute/README.md

 <br/>
 In this way, one can record mouse movements, clicks, writing variables, etc.

-# Executing
+## Executing

 To execute, run the following line:

-`python -m arexecute example -e`
+`arexecute example -e`

 This will execute the recorded example once.
 In order to run more than one time, add an integer after de -e flag.
 To run it indefinitely use the -r flag.
-In order for this command to work, a previous recording named example in the same directory (or in the one defined with the -d flag) must exist.
+In order for this command to work, a previous recording named "example.json" in the same directory (or in the one defined with the -d flag) must exist.

-# Using Variables
+## Using Variables

 When recording, typing 'v' will add a new variable in place.
 In order to define this variable, you can go to the json file, 'variable' key and replace the "var_placeholder" strings for the variable itself.
 In order to use different variables for different iterations, replace